leadweedy/FGA-docs/Game-Area-detection.md

   <img src="img/pixel-4L.png" width="500">

-### CASE 4: Your phone is Android 8 and has a notch
+### CASE 4: Your phone is Android 7 or 8 and has a notch

 Notch detection is only possible on Android 9 and above.
 Either update your phone or find a way to disable notch in your phone's settings.